 Special Education Teacher, Middle School Salary

-Middle School Special Education Teachers in the United States pull down an average of $47K annually.
-Geography is the biggest factor affecting pay for this group, followed by career duration.
-Most workers in this position report high levels of job satisfaction.
-Most enjoy medical while the larger part get dental coverage.
-Vision coverage is also available to the greater part.
-Men are in the minority of survey respondents, with female Middle School Special Education Teachers making up 77 percent.
-Figures cited in this summary are based on replies to PayScale's salary questionnaire.
+Middle School Special Education Teachers in the United States can expect to earn an average of $48K annually.
+Geography is the biggest factor affecting pay for this group, followed by years of experience.
+Job satisfaction for Middle School Special Education Teachers is high.
+Men are in the minority of survey respondents, with female Middle School Special Education Teachers making up 78 percent.
+Medical benefits are awarded to most, and more than half earn dental coverage.
+The data for this snapshot was collected from individuals who took PayScale's salary survey.

 Job Description for Special Education Teacher, Middle School